 Welcome to our "Tools for Parents" page.
 Here you will find videos, podcasts, blogposts, and links to resources to assist you in building up your family life by protecting against pornography exposure and educating your children in the truth, beauty, and goodness of God's plan for human sexuality.
-I hope that you find the information here helpful, and if you have suggestions or ideas about how to make the page better, please contact us at 402-488-2040.
+I hope that you find the information here helpful, and if you have suggestions or ideas about how to make the page better, please contact the Family Life Office at 402-473-0620.

 One of the first steps to protecting your family is to make sure the doors to inappropriate content are closed in your home.
 Just as we ensure that there are no adult channels on our cable plans, we also need to make sure that the internet is not accessing adult content that can be stumbled upon on our smart tvs, video game systems, computers, phones, or tablets that are connected to our home wifi network.
 Fortunately there is a free solution to this called opendns.
 This service will protect content at the router level, but will not filter content accessed through cellular networks or through another wifi connection.
 The following video will provide a tutorial on how to configure opendns in your home.
 Get started here

 Every internet capable device can very easily become an occasion for temptation, especially in the modern world where conversations about pornography are commonplace in mainstream media.
 Unfortunately, pornography has become a "structure of sin" which means that we have reached a time where the sin of pornography has become part of the culture in which we live.
 This being the case, parents must be even more vigilant about setting the parental controls and restrictions on phones and tablets.
 Oftentimes inappropriate content is accessed through apps like twitter, tumbler, and Instagram.
 Knowing which apps are on your child's device and controlling when they are downloaded is key.
 In these videos you will learn how to set restrictions on apple devices, android devices, and within your web browsers to restrict internet searches and youtube content.